 Classroom-based learning provides trainees with valuable opportunities to exchange ideas and to learn from fellow professionals’ struggles and their solutions to daily operational challenges.
 Classroom-based learning promotes a healthy cross-pollination of ideas that comes from bringing in perspectives from different contexts and cultures.

 Health and humanitarian practitioners highly value the opportunity to learn by solving problems with peers from different organisations.
 We provide that opportunity through face-to-face courses, based on a collaborative learning approach.

 Our courses are interactive and apply the principles of active learning – they include case studies, group work, role play, and peer support, to complement our presentations.
 The training material is based on the most relevant theoretical frameworks, emergent thinking and trends.
 Throughout the courses, there are quizzes and assessments to help you test your knowledge and understanding.

-Our trainers have robust supply chain experience at operational, managerial, and strategic levels in the health, humanitarian, and private sectors.
+Our trainers have a robust supply chain experience at operational, managerial, and strategic levels in the health, humanitarian, and private sectors.
 They are exceptionally well-versed in the humanitarian and development sector, including the UN system.
-They have considerable knowledge of supply chain theory and have first-hand experience in assessing and designing country-specific supply chain systems.
+They have considerable knowledge of supply chain theory and first-hand experience in assessing and designing country-specific supply chain systems.

 Former trainees are invited to stay in touch through our Alumni LinkedIn Forum.

 Our fees cover the training facilities, expert course tuition, training materials, stationery, refreshments, and lunch during the training course.
 Some, but not all, courses are residential and include accommodation costs and evening meals in the fee.